lambdadevelopment/LambdaOS/README.md

 ***LambdaOS***

 LambdaOS is an open source operating system based on Linux Mint.
-- See our [website](https://lambdadevelopment.github.io/lambdaos) to see what our latest release.
+- See our [website](https://lambdadevelopment.github.io/lambdaos) to see our latest release.
 ---

 <sub>